dy0gu/jsc-unlocker-extension/README.md

     # The results will be in the `.output` folder!
     ```

-- To see live changes _(hot reload)_ when the extension code is updated, start a development session, which will automatically open a configured browser window.
+- To see live changes _(hot reload)_ when the extension code is updated, start a development session, which will automatically open a pre-configured window of your preferred browser.
 Refer to the `scripts` field in the `package.json` file for more details:

     ```shell
     npm run dev:chrome